-Compugen's initial discovery efforts in this field were directed at identifying novel immune checkpoints that activate T cells in cancer patients.
-Once activated T cells are capable of destroying tumor cells, and therefore may be used for cancer immunotherapy treatment.
-Over the past two years our discovery efforts were focused on myeloid targets, addressing a range of mechanisms of action.
-Myeloid targets is a growing field in immuno-oncology which may offer a complimentary strategy to checkpoint inhibition, and consequently may provide treatment solutions for non-responsive or relapsing patients.
-More recently, we have expanded our discovery capabilities to investigate mechanisms of immune resistance to currently available immunotherapies.
+Compugen's initial discovery efforts in this field were directed at identifying novel immune checkpoints that inhibit T cells in cancer patients and develop therapeutic mAbs that remove this inhibition and cause T cell activation.
+Over the past three years our discovery efforts were focused on discovery of targets expressed on myeloid cells, addressing a range of mechanisms of action of myeloid biology.
+Targeting myeloid biology is a growing field in immuno-oncology which may offer a complimentary strategy to checkpoint inhibition, and consequently may provide treatment solutions for non-responsive or relapsing patients.
+In the last two years, we have further expanded our discovery capabilities to investigate mechanisms of immune resistance to currently available immunotherapies.

-While immunotherapy revolutionized the landscape for oncology treatments by providing a new treatment option leading to lasting benefits for patients; the response rates to immunotherapy vary greatly across different cancer indications, averaging only 20 to 30% across all cancer patients thereby leaving a significant unmet medical need for many patients and a continuing challenge to discover new biological pathways relevant for new cancer immunotherapies.
+While immunotherapy revolutionized the landscape for oncology treatments by providing a new treatment option leading to lasting benefits for patients; the response rates to immunotherapy vary greatly across different cancer indications, averaging only 20 to 30% across all cancer patients thereby leaving a significant unmet medical need for many patients that may be addressed by the discovery of new biological pathways that could serve for the development of new cancer immunotherapies.